RunasSudo/helios-server-mixnet/standalone/README.md

 Takes as input a JSON file containing a list of ballots (as shown in each mixnet's homepage when time to shuffle), and outputs a JSON file containing the shuffled ballots, and a JSON file containing the proof of shuffle.

 ## verify.py
-Requires a Python 2 virtual environment to be set up.
+Requires a Python 2 virtual environment.
     ./verify.py https://helios.example.com/helios/elections/12345678-90ab-cdef-1234-567890abcdef
 Downloads the data for a Helios mixnet election and verifies the shuffles and decryption.

+## count/to_gamma.py
+Requires **Python 3**.
+    ./to_gamma.py candidates.csv ballots.csv
+Takes as input a list of candidates (one per line) and a list of CSV ballots (one ballot per line, candidate names separated by commas), and outputs a result array able to be piped into the count scripts.

 ## count/wright_stv.py
 Requires **Python 3**.